fawkesley/paul.fawkesley.com/extend-pgp-key-expiry-with-gpg-suite-gpg-keychain.markdown

 From the Mac applications drawer, open the GPG Keychain app.

-You should see a list of keys that you've contacted.
+You should see a list of all the keys that you've contacted.

 ![GPG Keychain showing PGP keys](/img/gpg-keychain-showing-keys.png){: .img-responsive }